asamy/forgottenmapeditor/README.md

 [OTClient](https://github.com/edubart/otclient)

-ForgottenMapEditor depends on OTClient in order to run.
+ForgottenMapEditor depends on OTClient.

 ## Short guide for running

-Before reading further, make sure you download OTclient and compile it (if not precompiled).
+Before reading further, make sure you have a copy of OTClient.

+Warning: OTClient precompiled binaries may not be up-to-date (They're not updated frequently)!
+So some of the new features may not work at all.

-Place the OTClient executable on the root directory of your forgottenmapeditor copy then run the executable.
+Place the OTClient executable in the root directory of your forgottenmapeditor copy then run the executable.